Get in Touch with Us

-Hysteroscopy may be used for both diagnostic and therapeutic purposes.
+A hysteroscopy may be used for diagnostic and therapeutic purposes.
 The hysteroscope allows for easy visual access to the interior of the cervix and uterus to assess the lining of these structures.
-Therapeutic maneuvers, such as taking a tissue sample (biopsy), removal of polyps or fibroid tumors, or preventing bleeding with cautery (destruction of tissue by electric current, freezing, heat, or chemicals) may be performed during a hysteroscopy procedure.
+Therapeutic maneuvers, such as taking a tissue sample (biopsy), removing polyps or fibroid tumors, or preventing bleeding with cautery (destruction of tissue by electric current, freezing, heat, or chemicals) may be performed during a hysteroscopy procedure.

 The organs and structures of the female pelvis are:

-Hysteroscopy may be performed in women who have an abnormal Pap test, dysfunctional uterine bleeding, or postmenopausal bleeding.
+A hysteroscopy may be performed on women who have an abnormal Pap test, dysfunctional uterine bleeding, or postmenopausal bleeding.
 It may be used to help diagnose causes of infertility or repeated miscarriages.
-Hysteroscopy may also be used to evaluate uterine adhesions (Asherman’s syndrome), polyps, and fibroids, and to locate and remove displaced intrauterine devices (IUDs).
+A hysteroscopy may also be used to evaluate uterine adhesions (Asherman’s syndrome), polyps, and fibroids and locate and remove displaced intrauterine devices (IUDs).

 There may be other reasons for your physician to recommend a hysteroscopy.

 As with any surgical procedure, complications may occur.
 Some possible complications of a hysteroscopy may include, but are not limited to, the following:

 You may experience slight vaginal bleeding and cramps for a day or two after the procedure.